 Time to be in Earnest, by P D James, 1999.
 Woolton Pie commemorates Lord Woolton, Minister of Food in 1940.

-Whatever its origins, references to brown Windsor soup are common after the Second World War, often in horrified descriptions of the then dreadful state of British cooking in pretentious restaurants and on trains and ferries.
+Whatever its origins, references to brown Windsor soup are common after World War Two, often in horrified descriptions of the then dreadful state of British cooking in pretentious restaurants and on trains and ferries.
 It became shorthand for awful food; comics only had to mention it to get a laugh.

 But as we’ve seen, in some quarters brown Windsor soup is now held up as an example of excellent nineteenth-century British fare.
 To explain the change probably needs a culinary expert or a folklorist rather than an etymologist.